 - Have a plan for ordering low-calorie cocktails at restaurants.

 - Ask for extra ice.

 - Make half drinks, or mini-drinks, in small glassware.

-- If you drink, have only 1 or 2 drinks per day.
+- If you choose to drink alcohol, have only 1 or 2 drinks per day.
 Women should have no more than one drink a day.
 Men should have no more than 2 drinks a day.
-Pace yourself by alternating alcoholic beverages with water
+Pace yourself by alternating alcoholic beverages with water.

 Look for nutrition facts labels on bottles and cans of alcohol.

 WHEN TO CONTACT YOUR DOCTOR